 NRG Oncology primary site approval demonstrates that Danbury Hospital and Norwalk Hospital, part of Nuvance Health, are highly qualified to participate in innovative cancer research on an international level.
 Nuvance Health has a robust team — from clinicians and researchers to administrative staff — and the facilities and resources required to fully support cutting-edge clinical research.

-“NRG Oncology is a very important organization so it means a lot to be recognized for our cancer research capabilities,” said Margo Shoup, MD, FACS, network chair of the cancer service line for Nuvance Health.
+“NRG Oncology is a very important organization so it means a lot to be recognized for our cancer research capabilities,” said Dr. Margo Shoup, senior vice president and system chair of the Nuvance Health Cancer Institute.
 “As members of NRG Oncology, our clinicians and researchers will be able to engage with oncology leaders from around the world to further expand their knowledge, and then apply advancements to our cancer patients, here at home.”

 Dr. Margo Shoup

-The surgical principle investigators (PI) for NRG Oncology clinical trials at Danbury Hospital and Norwalk Hospital are gynecologic oncologists Linus Chuang, MD, chairman of obstetrics and gynecology, and Vaagn Andikyan, MD, director of gynecologic oncology.
-The physician PIs are Richard Frank, MD, medical oncologist/hematologist at Norwalk Hospital, director of clinical cancer research for Danbury Hospital and Norwalk Hospital, and a consultant in the gastrointestinal oncology service at Memorial Sloan Kettering Cancer Center (MSK); and, Wenli Gao, MD, medical oncologist/hematologist at Danbury Hospital.
+Dr. Linus Chuang, chair of OB/GYN at Danbury Hospital and Norwalk Hospital is the surgical principle investigators (PI) for NRG Oncology clinical trials.
+The physician PIs are Dr. Richard Frank, director of clinical cancer research for Nuvance Health Cancer Institute, and a consultant in the gastrointestinal oncology service at Memorial Sloan Kettering Cancer Center (MSK); and, Dr. Wenli Gao, medical oncologist/hematologist at Danbury Hospital.

-(Left to Right) Dr. Linus Chuang, Dr. Vaagn Andikyan, Dr. Richard Frank, Dr. Wenli Gao
+(Left to Right) Dr. Linus Chuang, Dr. Richard Frank, Dr. Wenli Gao

 Improved Access to Clinical Trials for Patients